-Our Low Carb Green Bean Casserole gets down to the basics and will remind you of the traditional green bean casserole you ate growing up.
-However, there is one big step in the process that turns this side dish into a carb factory.
-So we racked our brains and came up with a way to alter it just in time for Thanksgiving 2016!
+Our Keto Green Bean Casserole follows the basics to remind you of the traditional green bean casserole you ate growing up.
+However, there is two big steps in the process that turn this side dish into a carb factory.
+The corn starch or flour thickener in the gravy and sadly those crunchy and salty fried onions are not keto!
+We racked our brains and came up with a way to alter it just in time for Thanksgiving!

 The X Factor